 SVG graphics are not the most efficient to use in an application.
 A bitmap will always be much faster to render on the screen than a SVG graphic, but unlike a bitmap, the SVG graphic will scale without losing quality, and, you can always make a bitmap from an SVG but not the other way around.

-I have put in lot of effort to bring the library up to it’s current standard, many companies and individuals are using the library, and thanks to there feedback I have made many improvements and will continue to do so.
+I have put in a lot of effort to bring the library up to it’s current standard, many companies and individuals are using the library, and thanks to their feedback I have made many improvements and will continue to do so.